 The very first thing you have to do is forget the idea of opening a big or even medium sit-down restaurant.
 Not only are they expensive to set up, but they require a lot of investment when it comes to insurance, staff, energy etc.

 Instead, we would suggest that you go for something more akin to a takeout joint.
 You could have a few tables or stalls outside your premises, but you’ll want to keep these to a minimum.
 Your goal is to have as many people going in and out as possible while saving on space.
+Sticking to a smaller niche of foods like sandwiches, specialty salads or pasta is a great way to maintain a modest size restaurant.
+People love the idea of handmade pasta, so it's well worth taking the time to perfect your recipe, and even learn where best in the business buy their supplies - you can see more here when it comes to the all-important pasta machine.

 You also should consider a model that will reduce the amount of equipment you’ll need and how much actual cooking you’d have to do.
 Opening a Chinese takeout, for instance, will require much more of an investment than starting a small sandwich shop.
 So, think about this as well when thinking about your options.